North Macedonia Photo by Lex Melony

 Car Rental Costs

 It is essential to set a budget for renting cars and knowing the costs included.
 Typically, car rental companies come with child seats, GPS, and emergency kits.
-Car insurance, while available at some rental companies, must be purchased before renting the car.
+Car insurance in North Macedonia, while available at some rental companies, must be purchased before renting the car.
 Tourists are responsible for shouldering purchases such as gasoline and toll fees.
 Young drivers also incur a driver's surcharge.

 Kayak.com lists prices of cars depending on their make and model, also charge daily.
 Here are their prices: